FlixFix/smart-coffee/QUICKSTART.md

 ```

+## Alternative: Backend serves frontend
+If you only want to run a single service on your machine, the backend is also configured to serve the frontend as well.
+If you wanna go this way and not have two different javascript applications running (which makes sense for local development, though), do the following:
+* configure backend
+* configure frontend
+* build frontend via ```shell npm run build```
+* start the backend through ```shell npm run start```

+The UI of the application is then accessible through ```http://localhost:3001/```, since it's served by the backend.

 ## Enjoy your coffee!
 The UI of the application can now be accessed on any browser under (the ip address depends on the machine the application is running on):
 ```